 Capt J. R. Lyons

 Location.
 41° 50.061′ N, 75° 52.583′ W. Marker is in Montrose, Pennsylvania, in Susquehanna County.
-Marker is on Lake Avenue north of Maple Street, on the right when traveling north.
+Memorial is on Lake Avenue north of Maple Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: Monument Square, Montrose PA 18801, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-A different marker also named Civil War Memorial (a few steps from this marker); Homestead Bill of 1862 (within shouting distance of this marker); Susquehanna County (within shouting distance of this marker); Susquehanna County Courthouse, First Jail, and Second Jail (within shouting distance of this marker); Mary Borthwick (about 300 feet War Memorial (about 400 feet away); Sylvanus Mulford House (approx. 0.2 miles away); Galusha Grow (approx. 8.1 miles away).
+At least 8 other markers are within walking distance of this marker.
+War for the Preservation of the Union (a few steps from this marker); Homestead Bill of 1862 (within shouting distance of this marker); Susquehanna County (within shouting distance of this marker); a different marker Susquehanna County (within shouting distance of this marker); Susquehanna County Courthouse, First Jail, and Second Jail (within shouting distance of this marker); Mary Borthwick (about 300 feet away, measured in a direct line); War Memorial (about 400 feet away); Sylvanus Mulford House (approx. 0.2 miles away).
 Touch for a list and map of all markers in Montrose.